HalluJudge: A Reference-Free Hallucination Detection for Context Misalignment in Code Review Automation: Introduction

 In this paper, we present HalluJudge, a suite of reference-free hallucination judgment approaches designed to assess the grounding of generated review comments.
 Our HalluJudge systematically assesses the alignment between code review comments and code diffs by decomposing the reasoning process into a structured, multi-step evaluation, inspired by expert human reviewers.
 Specifically, HalluJudge includes four key strategies ranging from direct assessment to structured multi-branch reasoning (e.g., Tree-of-Thoughts), enabling a comprehensive exploration of reference-free hallucination detection.
 These approaches enable robust detection of hallucinations without the need for references, making it suitable for large-scale, real-world deployments of automated code review tools.

 To explore effective hallucination assessments in HalluJudge, we conduct an extensive assessment using code review data from Atlassian's enterprise software development projects.
 We further validate our approach by examining the alignment with developer preference (i.e., thumbs up) of LLM-generated code review comments in production environments.
-Finally, we answer the following three research questions (RQs):
+We answer the following RQs:

 \begin{enumerate}[label=\textbf{RQ\arabic*)}]

 \item {\bf \rqone}\\ The direct and tree of thought strategies in HalluJudge can effectively detect hallucinations in code review comments, achieving a precision, recall, and F1 score of 0.85.
 Among the four assessment strategies, the tree of thought approach delivers the highest scores across all three metrics.